We’ve limited our list to the downtown core and harbourfront areas, where our scavenger hunts are located.

 Barnes Foundation opens daily from 10 am to 5 pm.

 We invite you to try our Philadelphia – Museum District Tourist Scavenger Hunt.
-It is a 2 and a half hour guided walking tour around Philadelphia’s museum district you do on your mobile phone (how it works).
-It only costs $30 for your group.
+It is a 3-hour guided walking tour around Philadelphia’s museum district you do on your mobile phone (how it works).
+It only costs $35 for your group.
 Moreover, you will enjoy seeing these museums and much more while completing challenges and learning Philadelphia’s history.

 Privacy & Cookies Policy / Politique de confidentialité